 There’s nothing quite like the challenge of flying during the holiday season.
 A bustling airport suddenly looks more like a shopping mall on Black Friday.
 You can barely wheel your bag, let alone turn around to check the status of your flight.
 Even the most seasoned travelers may feel overwhelmed by the prospect of braving the airport during Christmastime.

 That’s why it’s such a sweet relief to sink into your seat when you finally board the plane.
 You can breathe, relax, and unwind while en route to your destination.
 But you can make the journey even more nourishing and soothing by packing a few essentials that will help you feel more like yourself by the time you arrive.
-Here are some to keep in mind.
+Do you stick close to home yourself but know someone who always seems to be flying one place or another?
+These flying essentials make great ideas for Christmas presents as well!
+Here are some must-haves for Christmas to keep in mind.

 Yes, the flight attendant can provide you with a blanket if you ask.
 And yes, that blanket will probably be stuffed inside of a plastic bag and may or may not have been washed beforehand.
 It’s also possible that said blanket doesn’t feel so soft—more likely, it’s a little scratchy.
 While anything is better than nothing if you’re freezing onboard a chilly airplane, it’s always better to bring your own provisions if you can.